Janice Pendarvis

+Biography

-Janice was born and raised in Queens, New York.
-She started her career as a songwriter and was once married to Leon Pendarvis, who is a longtime SNL band-member and keyboardist as well as a music industry composer-arranger.
+Janice was born and raised in Queens, New York.She attended and graduated from Hunter College High School and from Queens College, NYC.
+She started her career as a songwriter.

 She sang on a Roberta Flack background session for the Feel Like Makin' Love album, which included fellow background singers Deniece Williams and Patti Austin.
 David Spinozza, a good friend of Pendarvis, convinced her to become serious about learning the craft of singing.